 How to Report Cryptocurrency Mining

-Cryptocurrency mining is considered either hobby or self-employment income.
+Cryptocurrency mining is considered either a hobby or self-employment income.
 Rather than paying capital gains tax, you must pay ordinary income tax on the income like you would any other business income.
 This could mean paying self-employment taxes depending on the way it’s treated.

 The two options for mining income are: